theodoremoreland/ViewCountAPI/README.md

 - `template.yaml` - A template that defines the application's AWS resources.
 - `seed` - Files for creating tables and rows in PostgreSQL database.

 The application uses several AWS resources, including Lambda functions, an API Gateway API, AWS Secrets Manager, and AWS RDS.
-Two of which are defined in the `template.yaml` file in this project.
-You can update the template to add AWS resources through the same deployment process that updates the application code.
+Only the latter of which is not defined in the `template.yaml` file in this project.
+You can update the template to add/configure AWS resources through the same deployment process that updates the application code.

 ## Deploy the application